 Nonprofit organizations must Prequalify to do business with New York State agencies before they can compete for State grants.
 The process allows nonprofits to address questions and concerns prior to entering a competitive bid process.
 Nonprofits are strongly encouraged to begin the Prequalification process as soon as possible.

-To become prequalified, a nonprofit must register with Grants Gateway and complete an online Prequalification application.
-This includes completing a series of forms by answering basic questions regarding the organization, and uploading key organizational documents.
+To become prequalified, a nonprofit must first register with Statewide Financial System (SFS).
+Once registered, nonprofits complete an online Prequalification application.
+This includes answering basic questions regarding the organization and uploading key organizational documents.

 Disclaimer: New York State reserves 5-10 business days from the receipt of complete Prequalification applications to conduct its review.
 If supplementary information or updates are required, review times will be longer.
 Due to the length of time this process could take to complete, it is advised that nonprofits Prequalify as soon as possible.
 Failure to successfully complete the Prequalification process early enough may result in a grant application being disqualified.